sferna10/Logo_designer/README.md

 ## Usage

 In the terminal, the user should type "node index.js" to start the program.
 To customize the logo, the user should answer a series of questions about the logo's characteristics.
 The user will decide the characters (max.
 3), then the color of them, followed by the shape and shape color.
-THe final product will be generate as a SVG file.
+The final product will be generated as an SVG file.

+The application can be accessed [here]( https://sferna10.github.io/Weather_Dashboard_forecast/)
 ## License